European Society of Clinical Microbiology and Infectious Diseases: Guidelines

-ESCMID Study Groups
+ESCMID study groups

 ESCMID study groups are special interest groups consisting of society members who are involved in the study of specific areas of clinical microbiology and infectious diseases.
 The study groups are involved in proposing scientific symposia, educational workshops, and meet-the-expert sessions for ECCMID, proposing educational courses/workshops, and publishing scientific articles in ESCMID's name.
 During the COVID-19 pandemic, several study groups began producing virtual content, such as web-symposia series or online conferences.

-ESCMID Global (formerly known as ECCMID)
+ESCMID Global

+An important activity of the society is the organization of the annual scientific congress ESCMID Global.